Kavya-Chhabra/ASSIGNEMENT_2/README.md

 Question 8 (question 8.py):Extracts all main <h2> section headings from the Data Science Wikipedia page excluding reference sections and saves them to headings.txt.

-Question 9 (question 9.py):Scrapes the Machine Learning Wikipedia page, finds the first table with at least 3 data rows, extracts the contents, and saves it as wiki_table.csv.
+Question 9 (question 9.py): Scrapes the Machine Learning Wikipedia page, finds the first table with at least 3 data rows, extracts the contents, and saves it as wiki_table.csv.

 Question 10 (question 10.py):Implements a function that searches through a file and returns all line numbers and text where a keyword appears (case-insensitive).

-Output Files Included:
-- high_engagement.csv
-- student_bands.csv
-- headings.txt
-- wiki_table.csv